 - In a cell, type the following formula for the first row in range C4:G4.

-- The COUNTIF function will return with counting serially the match between C4:G4.
+- The COUNTIF function will return by counting serially the match between C4:G4.

 - The MATCH function provides the match between columns COUNTIF